Termination of a brokerage contract

 In either case, each party is liable for any other injury that the other party may have suffered.”

-In addition, the broker or agency could be entitled to remuneration should the immovable be sold, exchanged or leased, as the case may be, within 180 days following termination of the brokerage contract to a person who became interested in the immovable while the brokerage contract stipulated as exclusive was in force.
+In addition, the broker or agency could be entitled to remuneration should the immovable be sold, exchanged or leased, as the case may be, within 180 days following the expiry of the brokerage contract to a person who became interested in the immovable while the brokerage contract stipulated as exclusive was in force.